 Our eyecare professionals will take into account every factor that has an impact on your visual health.
 They’ll then be able to evaluate your condition and come up with a diagnosis using cutting-edge tests and equipment.

-For informational purposes, here are a few images captured by the meibography technique.
-With the help of these images, your eyecare professional will be able to assess if the structure of your meibomian glands (glands that line your inner eyelids) is normal or dysfunctional.
+With the help of images captured by the meibography technique, your eyecare professional will be able to assess if the structure of your meibomian glands (glands that line your inner eyelids) is normal or dysfunctional.
 Meibomian gland dysfunction is one of the main causes of dry eye syndrome.
 Our team will then be able to determine if your glands secrete enough oil and if this oil is enough to keep the water of your tears from drying out.
-They’ll then determine the best approach and treatment plan adapted to your specific condition.
+They’ll then determine the best approach and treatment plan adapted to your specific condition

 Good visual hygiene is the key to alleviating dry eye symptoms and keeping your eyes healthy.